National Health Fund gastroscopy

 • Symptoms of "acute abdomen",

-• Aortic Aneurysm,
+• Aortic aneurysm,

-• Postoperative period shortly after abdominal surgery.
+• The postoperative period shortly after abdominal surgery.